 This site contains affiliate links.
 For more info, please see our full disclosure.

 Burnt orange, yellow, purple, and brown—the beautiful colors of foliage plus the cool breeze make a magical setting for a romantic fall wedding.
-If you’re planning to hold your event outdoor (like your backyard) during this fall, we’ve rounded up some ideas on how you can make your big day extra cozy and memorable for your guests.
+If you’re planning to hold your event outdoors (like in your backyard) this fall, we’ve rounded up some ideas on how you can make your big day extra cozy and memorable for your guests.

 - Portable heater or fire pit